Trillbit-Inc/TrillbitSDK-aarch64/platforms/README.md

 1. x86_64
 2. aarch64

-In each folder, *external* and *prebuilt* folders can be found
+In each folder, *external* and *prebuilt* folders can be found.

-*external* folder contains external dependencies required for the functionality of the examples provided
+*external* folder contains external dependencies required for the functionality of the examples provided.

 *prebuilt* folder contains
 1. *bin* folder which has the prebuilt binaries for that particular platform.
 Before running this, a license file with the name *trillbit.lic* must be placed in this folder.
-For more details on how to obtain the license file refer to [README.md](../scripts/license/README.md)
+For more details on how to obtain the license file refer to [README.md](../scripts/license/README.md).
 2. *lib/GCC* folder which contains the prebuilt Trillbit library for that particular architecture.
-This library contains the function calls required to run the Trillbit algorithm , and can be used to integrate with any application.
+This library contains the function calls required to run the Trillbit algorithm and can be used to integrate with any application.